With tampon shortages and sustainability top of mind, some women are rethinking how they approach their period, according to The New York Times.

 Here, OB-GYNs and fertility experts break down commonly-believed misconceptions about periods and share what you really need to know about them.

 Have you signed up for the Paceline Card yet?
-You’ll get up to 5% cash back on Health & Wellness purchases1, including from pharmacies.
+With the health and wellness credit card, you’ll get up to 5% cash back1 on Health & Wellness purchases, including from pharmacies.
 And Pacers who hit their streak can unlock an exclusive offer on products, like period undies, silicone-free cups, and sustainably-made tampons and pads, from Tampon Tribe.

 Myth #1: Bad cramps are just part of having a period

 No one should have to put up with period pain that makes it hard to go about your everyday life.
 “Period pain can be a sign of a serious condition that may be fertility-threatening called endometriosis,” says Aimee Eyvazzadeh, MD, a reproductive endocrinologist and advisor to Proov.
 If your period cramps are closer to a 10 on a scale from 1 to 10, talk to your doctor (ideally an endometriosis specialist, Eyvazzadeh says) about your symptoms.